mesosphere/marathon/docs/docs/persistent-volumes.md

 ### Running stateful PostgreSQL on Marathon

-An exemplary app configuration for PostgreSQL on Marathon would look like this.
-Note that we set the postgres data folder to `pgdata` (relative to the Mesos sandbox as in `$MESOS_SANDBOX`) so that we can setup a persistent volume with a containerPath of `pgdata`, which is not nested and relative to the sandbox as required:
+An model app definition for PostgreSQL on Marathon would look like this.
+Note that we set the postgres data folder to `pgdata` and is relative to the Mesos sandbox as specified in the `$MESOS_SANDBOX` variable).
+This enables us to set up a persistent volume with a containerPath of `pgdata`.
+This path is is not nested and relative to the sandbox as required:

 ```
 {